pixop/video-compare/README.md

 - +: Time-shift right video 1 frame forward
 - -: Time-shift right video 1 frame backward

 Move the mouse horizontally to adjust the movable slider position.

-Click the mouse to perform a time seek based on the horizontal position of the slider relative to the window width.
+Click the mouse to perform a time seek based on the horizontal position of the mouse cursor relative to the window width (the target position is shown in the lower right corner).

 Hold CTRL while time-shifting with +/- for faster increments/decrements of 10 frames per keystroke.
 Similarly, hold down the ALT key for even bigger time-shifts of 100 frames.